Boy Dress Styles: American Boy (probably late 1860s)

 Chronology

-This American portrait of an unidentified child was probably taken in the 1860s, although we can not rule out the 1870s.
+This American portrait of an unidentified child was probably taken in the late-1860s ot 1970s.
 Notice the base of the stand behind the boy that helped to steady him for the portrait.
 This was almost a necessity with the slow film speeds of the 1860s.
-Also the studio background looks rather like the 1860s.
+Also the studio background looks rather like the late-1860s.
+The white stockings were also common in the 60s.

 Location